FAQs

 How do we meet?
 What is the referral process?

 You can self-refer – no doctor’s referral or diagnosis is necessary.
-We’ll discuss what’s going on in your life, how you’re feeling, and how I can help.
 Registered Clinical Counsellors cannot diagnose, but we can, if appropriate, refer you to Psychologists and other specialists who do.